Russian oligarch's superyacht sails towards Fiji

 According to a marine analytics provider, Kerimov's luxury yacht Amadea arrived in English Harbour, Antigua on March 5 or 6 after turning off her Automated Information System (AIS) on February 24, just hours after the invasion of the Ukraine started.

 The vessel left Antigua, still with AIS disabled, and made its way through the Panama Canal to the Mexican port of Manzanillo on March 24 before sailing southwest towards Fiji.
+The superyacht last transmitted 20hrs ago, which could indicate it's AIS has once again been deactivated.

 New Zealand journalist Michael Field suggests the Russian billionaire could be "making a trans-Pacific run for Vladivostok, Russia's Pacific waters port, like many other Russian-owned yachts have supposedly done".